marten-gierth/CGC_release-notes/README.md

 New Animations, screen shake, critical hits, improved leaderboard with customizable avatars and several bug fixes.
 ### Gameplay:
 •    Added screen shake when you take or deal damage.
 •    Added critical hits that deal twice the damage.
-The chance of critical hits is 1/5, but if you don’t get hit, the chance increases until the next successful critical hit.
 •    Added visible damage indicators above enemies’ heads.
 ### Animations:
 •    Added walking animations to the Slime, Robot, Ghost, and Giraffe enemies.